Texas Tech vs. Kansas NCAA Football Odds, Plays and Insights | October 16, 2021

 - In Texas Tech's six games this season, it has three wins against the spread.

-- This season, the Red Raiders have one against the spread win in two games as a favorite of 16.5 points or more.
+- The Red Raiders have covered the spread once this season when favored by 16.5 points or more (in two chances).

-- Texas Tech's games this year have eclipsed the over/under three times in six opportunities (50%).

-- When Texas Tech piles up over 494 yards, the team is 1-2 against the spread and 1-2 overall.
+- Texas Tech is 1-2 against the spread and 1-2 overall when the team amasses more than 494 yards.

-- This year, the Red Raiders have turned the ball over 10 times, five more than the Jayhawks' takeaways (5).

 - Find the latest spread and moneyline odds for Texas Tech at SISportsbook.